mvcuccaro/vueamp/README.md

 Single file vue component media player.
 Essentially just a front end to HTMLMediaElement.
 You can bind an array of media files (name/src pair objects) and they will be listed as available files to play when rendered.
+Demo at https://www.michaelcuccaro.com/

 ![alt text](https://github.com/mvcuccaro/vueamp/blob/master/vueampscreenshot.png)